 History of Coursera

 Coursera was founded in 2012 by two computer science professors from Stanford University – Andrew Ng and Daphne Koller.
 However, Andrew Ng started playing around with online learning software much earlier than that.
 In 2008, he developed the Stanford Engineering Everywhere (SEE) program, which delivered three Stanford courses on machine learning, databases, and AI to online students for free.
-Each of these three online courses gathered signups of 100,000 students or more, as detailed by Andrew himself in his blog.
+Each of these three online courses gathered signups of 100,000 students or more, as detailed by Andrew himself.
 Seeing such demand for online classes sparked Andrew’s enthusiasm even more, and before long, he started actively developing Coursera together with co-founder Daphne Koller.

-The two ex-CEOs of Coursera, Andrew, and Daphne, are no longer actively managing the MOOC site themselves.
+The two ex-CEOs of Coursera, Andrew, and Daphne, are no longer actively managing the company themselves.
 They are, however, still highly active in entrepreneurship.
 In 2018, Daphne Koller founded Insitro, an innovative company that intertwines drug discovery and machine learning.
 Around the same time, Andrew revealed the “AI Fund” that would invest hundreds of millions of dollars into artificial intelligence projects.

 Coursera is still a relatively new company, and I am really interested to see what the future will look like.